-Sumati did the shraaddha with enthusiasm and all the Brahmanas had good bhojana / food.
+Sumati did the shraaddha with enthusiasm and all the Brahmanas had good bhojanam / food.

-Chandramati dig a pit and kept all the left overs after the bhojana in a pit without even giving anything to the Dog (Jayasri) or the Ox (Sumitra) on that particular day.
+Chandramati dig a pit and kept all the left overs after the bhojanam / food in a pit without even giving anything to the Dog (Jayasri) or the Ox (Sumitra) on that particular day.

 Their conversation was heard by Sumati, their (Dog and Ox) son, who went to some Rishis / sages nearby and asked them to tell what is behind the conversation between the Dog (Jayasri) and the Ox (Sumitra).

-His (Sumati‘s) father (Ox – Sumitra) even after knowing that his wife was in rajaswala / mentrual period had the samparka dosha, so he has been born as an Ox.
+His (Sumati‘s) father (Ox – Sumitra) even after knowing that, his wife was in rajaswala (menstrual period) had the samparka dosha (Sin of touching her), so he has been born as an Ox.

 Thus finally, Sumati asked the Rishi / sages as to what is the remedy to free his parents from this dosha / sin.

 All the Rishi / sages suggested that a vrata (vrat) named “Rishi Panchami” pooja / worship has to be performed.

 In this pooja / worship if all the Sapta Rishis (Seven Sages) pooja is done in the correct manner, then all the doshas / sins will be purified.

 Hinduism (Sanatana Dharma) information, facts, etc.